-We are from Brahmavar, a beautiful town in the coastal district of Karnataka, Udupi.
-So, we get to drive from Bengaluru to Udupi frequently.
-Though Udupi is about 450 kms from our home in Bengaluru, we never got bored of the roads that lead to our hometown.
+Being from Brahmavar, a beautiful town in the coastal district of Karnataka, Udupi, we get to drive from Bengaluru to Udupi frequently.
+Though Udupi is about 450 km from our home in Bengaluru, we never get bored of the roads that lead to our hometown.
 Sringeri is just 1.
 5 hours from our hometown.
 We just connected the dots and our route was ready.

 After relishing the beauty of all these roads, the fourth route became our most favorite of all.
-This time, we decided to visit Sringeri Sharadamba temple which is a popular temple in Karnataka.
-We started from home at 3.30 AM.
-Thanks to the less traffic of early mornings, we crossed Bengaluru in an hour and took deviation towards Hassan-Mangalore highway in Nelamangala and continued in full zoom on the well maintained highway.
+Hence this time, we decided to visit the Sringeri Sharadamba temple which is a popular temple in Karnataka.
+As usual, we started from home at 3.30 AM.
+Thanks to the less traffic of early mornings, we crossed Bengaluru in an hour and took a deviation towards Hassan-Mangalore highway in Nelamangala, and continued in full zoom on the well-maintained highway.
 But, near Channarayapattana, the atmosphere turned totally foggy.
-It was still dark and the thick fog made the visibility to almost zero, which reduced the speed drastically.
+Low light and the thick fog made the visibility to almost zero, which reduced the speed drastically.
 However, after some time, near Hassan, the fog density reduced and we continued towards Chikkamagalur.
 The road from Hassan to Chikkamagalur is not in very good condition.
-Be aware of the potholes which you may miss if you drive in high speed.
+Be aware of the potholes which you may miss if you drive at high speed.
 On the way, you can also visit the popular Hoysala marvels of Belur and Halebeedu temples.
-By the time, we reached Chikkamagalur it was 7.30 AM.
-We had breakfast at Vishnu delicacy and started towards Sringeri at 8 AM.
+We reached Chikkamagalur by 7.30 AM and had breakfast at Vishnu delicacy and started towards Sringeri at 8 AM.

 This stretch of the route is our most favorite part of the complete trip.
 The road does not go through a plain boring wide highway, no concrete buildings on either sides of the road, and not many vehicles to trouble you from enjoying the drive.
 What you will have is a calm road which has twists and turns every 100 meters, endless stretch of beautiful green tall trees, pleasing coffee estates, closer view of cloud clad western ghats, lovely Malnadu villages in between, and an extraordinary weather.
 Overall, this green corridor makes you completely blend in nature.
 Both of us thoroughly enjoy the drive through this curvy road passing through places like Aldur > Balehonnur > Jayapura.
 In Jayapura, we took U turn towards Sringeri which is 20 km from here and because of narrow road, it took us few extra minutes to reach Sringeri.